 One of the nice things about traveling on a road trip is that you can usually bring more things that can help.
 Like, bringing a body pillow on an airplane probably isn’t the best idea.
 But in a car, good to go.
 However, one of the drawbacks, is that you’re sitting for a longer period of time, usually.
 So there’s pros and cons to both types of travel.

-One of the biggest things that my husband and I do when driving anywhere is stop often.
+One of the biggest things I suggest with our multiple sclerosis travel guide and that my husband and I do when driving anywhere is stop often.
 It doesn’t really add that much to the length of the drive, but it adds SO much to the enjoyment.
 Getting out often to stretch, walk around and take bathroom breaks is one of the best things we do.
 On our many road trips to Ohio, my husband and I often stop every few hours, if not more.